Windshield Repair and Your Auto Insurance

 Smack.
 It’s the cringe-inducing sound of a pebble striking your windshield, and it’s usually followed by the appearance of a chip in the glass.
 It’s easy to ignore a chipped windshield, but you should have it fixed as soon as possible.
 Why?
 A windshield chip is a simple fix, but once it turns into a crack it’ll be a much more expensive windshield repair.
 Hot or cold weather conditions, or even driving on a bumpy road, can create cracks.

 A chipped windshield is also a safety hazard.
 According to Safelite Auto Glass, a windshield provides up to 30 percent of a vehicle’s structural strength, and a weakened windshield may compromise your safety in a crash or rollover situation.

 The good news is that most auto insurance policies will pay for your windshield chip repair and even waive the deductible.
 Insurers would rather have you make the quick and cheap fix so you don’t have to file a windshield insurance claim later on.
-State Farm has a simple visual guide to the types of windshield chips that can be safely fixed.

 What if you already have a cracked windshield?
 Typically, your comprehensive coverage will cover repairing a crack in your windshield if it’s less than 6 inches long — about the length of a dollar bill.
 Many insurers will cover the repair with no deductible as long as you use a company within the insurer’s network.

 Will State Farm Car Insurance Cover Windshield Repair?